Resilient Ranchlands Initiative

 WSE’s Resilient Ranchlands Program promotes regenerative ranching practices in critical habitats and watersheds throughout the Northern Rocky Mountain region.
-WSE is creating a comprehensive system including education on regenerative ranching practices, tools ranchers can use to assess the efficacy of various practices on individual operations, and a reward system that economically incentivizes ranchers to adopt the practices over the long run.
+WSE offers a comprehensive system including technical assistance, education on regenerative ranching practices, practical tools ranchers can use to assess the efficacy of various practices on individual operations, and access to markets in the culinary and natural foods sectors, and carbon market as an incentive for ranchers to adopt the practices over the long run.

 The Resilient Ranchlands Program has six components: